MIT-LCP/mimic-code-paper/main.md

 -->

 # Acknowledgments{.unnumbered}
-The authors would like to thank Professor Roger G. Mark, the MIT Laboratory for Computational Physiology, Philips Healthcare and the Beth Israel Deaconess Medical Center for the creation of the MIMIC-III database.
+The authors would like to thank Professor Roger G. Mark, the MIT Laboratory for Computational Physiology, Philips Healthcare, and the Beth Israel Deaconess Medical Center for the creation of the MIMIC-III database.

 # Funding{.unnumbered}
 This work has been supported by grants NIH-R01-EB017205, NIH-R01-EB001659, and NIH-R01-GW104987 from the National Institutes of Health.